 Our direct sales force is highly technical and experienced, and consistently delivers solid growth and customer loyalty.
 Our subscription business model sometimes results in smaller new and expansion deal sizes than traditional paid-up licensing approaches.
-However, our model drives recurring software revenues and consistent growth, creates broad engagement, and encourages users to work within our ecosystem.
-This drives our recurring software revenues which have been on average approximately 88% over the past five years, and is powerful when competing for new business.
+However, our model drives recurring software licenses and consistent growth, creates broad engagement, encourages users to work within our ecosystem, and increases revenue.
+This drives our recurring software license rate which has been on average approximately 88% over the past five years, and is powerful when competing for new business.